czhangy/UCLA-CS-Electives/Sci-Tech/LING-120B/notes.md

       - Negated by no
   - Verbs
     - Derivational suffixes: -ify, -ize
-    - Inflectional suffices: -ing, -en, -s
+    - Inflectional suffixes: -ing, -en, -s
     - Syntactic distribution: verbs can appear:
       - As the first word in a (non-negative) command
       - As negated by not/n't